About

 About the Organization:

-With over 10 years of service, Dance/NYC has emerged as a cultural force and spokesperson on behalf of the dance field to the media, government and private funders, and the wider creative sector.
-It has historically supported dance in the city and advanced the field by improving conditions for individual dance artists and organized entities through:
+With 13 years of service, Dance/NYC is a cultural force and representative of the dance field to the media, government and private funders, and the wider creative sector.
+It advances the field by improving conditions for individual dance workers and organizations through:

 • Advocacy